Microsoft Windows MDM Setup

 2. From Home, navigate to **Entra ID** → **Mobility** and then click **Add application**.

-3. Select **Create your own application**, give it a name and a log, and click **Create**.
+3. Select **Create your own application**, give it a name and logo if needed, and click **Create**.

 ##### *Configuring your MDM application*